 - Payment Types: Bitcoin, Paypal and Credit Cards, major brand gift cards, Ripple, CashU, iOS In-App purchase (through our iOS app only) and Paygarden

-- Trial Account: No (7 day money back guarantee instead)
+- Trial Account: No (only 7-day money-back guarantee instead)

 - Terms of Service